NCache for ASP.NET Core Caching

-For .NET Core installation, minimum required version is 3.1
+For .NET installation, the minimum required version is 6.0.

 NCache Demonstration Using Sample Application

-The following steps are same for all of the other features.
+The following steps are the same for all of the other features.

 Step 1: Download Sample from GitHub

-To get started with ASP.NET Core Response Caching, download the sample application from the GitHub link given above and go to the sample desired.
+To get started with ASP.NET Core Response Caching, download the sample application from GitHub and go to the desired sample.

 Step 2: Launch the Project